standardebooks/tools/README.md

 	Prettify and canonicalize individual XHTML or SVG files, or all XHTML and SVG files in a source directory.
 Note that this only prettifies the source code; it doesn't perform typography changes.

+-	### `compare-versions`

+	Use Firefox to render and compare XHTML files in an ebook repository.
+Run on a dirty repository to visually compare the repository's dirty state with its clean state.

 -	### `create-draft`

 	Create a skeleton of a new Standard Ebook.